The Local Stellar Halo is Not Dominated by a Single Radial Merger Event: Dwarf Stars in the Local Solar Neighborhood

 \subsection{The Catalog}

-We select dwarf stars in the local stellar halo from the \textit{Gaia}-EDR3 survey \citep{GaiaEDR3} using the the set of conditions given in $\S$2.3.1 of \cite{Kim2020}.
-In addition to these conditions, we require that stars in our sample have low parallax uncertainties ($\sigma_\pi/\pi < 0.15$), and we also restrict our sample to only stars near the Galactic poles by requiring that $|b| > 70^\circ$.
-This halo sample contains 36,410 dwarf stars.
+We select 296,933 dwarf stars in the local stellar halo, with proper motions and parallaxes from the \textit{Gaia}-EDR3 survey \citep{GaiaEDR3}, using the criterion given in $\S$2.3.1 of \cite{Kim2020} and a parallax zero-point of -0.017 mas.
 71\% (99\%) of these stars are located within 1 (2) kpc of the Sun.
+Photometric metallicity estimations for each star are obtained from \cite{KimLepine2021}.